-My husband, Derek, and I have two children, Evie and Calla, and a big crazy dog, Harvey.
-We love exploring new things together as a family, with a particular focus on new places and new foods.
+Pahlke and her husband Derek have two children, Evie and Calla, and a dog, Brinkley.
+They love exploring new things together as a family, with a particular focus on new places and new foods.

 University of Texas Austin,

 Pahlke, E., Patterson, M. M., & Hughes, J. M. (2020).
 White parents’ racial socialization and young adults’ racial attitudes: Moral reasoning and motivation to respond without prejudice as mediators.
 Group Processes & Intergroup. doi:10.1177/1368430220941065